SyedMoasib000/ai-system-design-guide/17-interview-prep/01-question-bank.md

 7. Generation with proper context formatting
 8. Observability and evaluation hooks

+**Sample Answer:**

+"A production RAG system has two main pipelines: ingestion and query.

+**Ingestion pipeline:** Documents come in through various sources.
+First, I parse them using a document processor that handles PDFs, HTML, and Office formats.
+Then I chunk them, and my strategy depends on document type.
+For technical docs, I use recursive chunking with 512-token chunks and 50-token overlap.
+For legal documents, I preserve paragraph boundaries.
+Each chunk gets embedded using a model like text-embedding-3-large or an open source alternative like BGE if we need to self-host.

+These embeddings go into a vector database.
+I typically use Qdrant or Pinecone depending on scale and ops requirements.
+Alongside vector storage, I index the raw text in Elasticsearch for keyword search.

+**Query pipeline:** When a query comes in, I run hybrid search: semantic search against the vector DB and BM25 against Elasticsearch.
+I combine results using Reciprocal Rank Fusion.
+This gives me the best of both worlds since semantic handles paraphrases while keyword handles exact terms and acronyms.

+I then rerank the top 50 results using a cross-encoder like Cohere Rerank or bge-reranker.
+This step typically improves precision by 10-15%.
+The top 5-10 reranked chunks become my context.

+For generation, I format the context clearly with source labels, add the user query, and call the LLM with a system prompt that instructs citing sources.
+I use Claude or GPT-4o depending on requirements.

+Finally, I have observability hooks at each stage: retrieval latency, reranker latency, LLM latency, plus quality metrics like faithfulness sampled on a percentage of requests."

 **Follow-up to expect:** How would you handle documents with tables and images?

 ---